jparkington/Electric-Brew/src/README.md

 <!-- omit in toc -->
 # Directory Documentation for `/src/`

-The `/src/` directory houses various utility scripts that support the main functionalities of this project, aligning with conventional structuring in data science and software development projects.
+The `/src/` directory contains various utility scripts that support the main functionalities of this project, aligning with conventional structuring in data science and software development projects.
 Our instance of `/src/` houses scripts responsible for data curation, output formatting, and visualization.
 This document provides a brief overview of each script and its contained functions.

+> **Note**: To facilitate smooth development and execution, it's recommended to run all commands out of the Conda environment created for the project, `electric-brew`.
+The **PYTHONPATH** is set to point directly to the `src` directory within this Conda environment.
+This allows you to easily import the `utils` module and its DataFrames and functions from any script within the `src` directory.

 <!-- omit in toc -->
 ## Table of Contents